RetroDECK/ES-DE/INSTALL.md

 *Release build: Optimizations enabled, debug info disabled, binary stripped.* \
 *Debug build: Optimizations disabled, debug info enabled, binary not stripped.*

 This Clang debug build is LLVM "native", i.e. intended to be debugged using the LLVM project debugger LLDB.
-The problem is that this is still not well integrated with VSCodium that I use for development so I need to keep using GDB.
+The problem is that this is still not well integrated with VSCode that I use for development so I need to keep using GDB.
 But this is problematic as the libstd++ data required by GDB is missing in the binary, making it impossible to see the values of for instance `std::string` variables.

 It's possible to activate the additional debug info needed by GDB by using the flag `-D_GLIBCXX_DEBUG`.
 I've added this to CMakeLists.txt when using Clang, but this bloats the binary and makes the code much slower.
 Actually, instead of a 4% faster application startup, it's now 36% slower!
 The same goes for the binary size, instead of 17% smaller it's now 17% larger.